jmix-projects/jmix-querydsl/README.md

 @Autowired
 private CatRepository catRepository;

 //method `select()` invoked  JmixQuerydslFactory.from(entityPath).select(entityPath).
-See implementation in io.jmix.querydsl.impl.JmixQuerydslExecutorImpl
+See implementation in io.jmix.querydsl.repository.impl.JmixQuerydslExecutorImpl
 List<Cat> result = catRepository.select()
         .where(cat.name.eq(select(other.name).from(other)
                 .where(other.name.indexOf("B").eq(0))))